 After the episode passes, let your doctor know.
-They may want run tests to make sure the symptoms were caused by AFib, and not another condition.
+Most episodes can be managed at home, but they may want to run tests to make sure AFib caused the symptoms and not another condition.

-If it's happening a lot, you may need to change your treatment.
+If your AFib episodes continue to happen frequently, you may need to change your treatment.

 Prevent AFib Attacks

 Keep your heart healthy.
-Take any medicines your doctor prescribed as directed.
-Eat well -- a diet low in salt and solid fats, and high in fruits, veggies, and whole grains -- and follow an active lifestyle.
+Take the medicines prescribed by your doctor as directed.
+Eat well – a diet low in salt and solid fat, and high in fruits, veggies, and whole grains – and follow an active lifestyle.
 Don't smoke.

-You can lead a normal life when you have AFib.
+You can lead a normal life despite having AFib.
 Go ahead and work out, play sports, travel, and have sex, as long as you clear it with your doctor first.